eydward/Density-k-PDG/README.md

       0126>6, 0136>6, 0236>6, 1236>6, 0146>6, 0246>6, 1246>6, 0346>6, 1346>6, 2346>6
     }
     ```
 * `K=5,N=8` is not computationally feasible with the current approach.
 The final enumeration phase has 4722759 base graphs to compute (whereas in `K=4,N=7` case there are 29313 base graphs).
 And using a quick experiment, processing each base graph will likely take >10^8 CPU hours.
 So in total we are looking at >10^15 CPU hours to compute `K=5,N=8`.
+The value `8/5` in the table is not obtained by computation, but by a proposition I proved that reduces the value to `K=4,N=7` case.

 ## Running the program
 The easiest way to run is to get the binaries from either `bin-linux` or `bin-windows` directories.
 Alternatively, you can build from source, see next section for details.
 To run the program: